Gliese 758: Companion

 In November 2009, a team using the HiCIAO instrument of the Subaru Telescope imaged a substellar companion orbiting the star.
 This brown dwarf, designated Gliese 758 B, was estimated to be of approximately 10 to 40 Jupiter masses.
 A second candidate object was also detected, which was given the designation Gliese 758 C. Follow-up studies of the system refined the mass range of Gliese 758 B, indicating it to be a companion with approximately 30 to 40 Jupiter masses, and revealed that Gliese 758 C is a background star which is not physically associated with the Gliese 758 system.
 On the other hand, a younger age was suggested from the kinematic stellar grouping.

 The most recent parameters for Gliese 758 B as of 2022 come from a combination of data from radial velocity, astrometry, and imaging, showing that it is about 36 times the mass of Jupiter, and on an eccentric orbit with a semi-major axis of about 25.4 astronomical units and an orbital period of about 131 years.

+First near-infrared spectroscopy was published in 2017.
+This team used the Hale Telescope at Palomar Observatory to obtain a low-resolution spectrum.
+Comparison with archived IRTF/SpeX spectra of brown dwarfs resulted in a best fit to a spectral type of T7.0 ±1.0.
+The modelling of the spectrum indicates a temperature of 741 ± 25 K, which is slightly hotter than previously thought.
+A later spectral type and lower temperature is not excluded.